 Kristian Næsby is the UW Visiting Lecturer of Danish, a position jointly funded by the University of Washington and the Danish Ministry of Research and Education.
-Kristian holds a Master's degree, with an emphasis on literature and film, from Aarhus University and has extensive teaching experience at Danish institutions, where he regularly led student courses abroad.
-Kristian now serves as program director for the UW faculty-led summer program in Denmark.
+Kristian holds degrees from Aarhus and Aalborg Universities with an emphasis on literature and cinema.
+Prior to coming to the University of Washington, Kristian has more than 10 years of experience teaching at Danish institutions and serves as program director for the UW faculty-led summer program in Denmark.